- Hepatitis A is a viral liver disease that can cause mild to severe illness.

 The incubation period of hepatitis A is usually 14–28 days.

 Symptoms of hepatitis A range from mild to severe, and can include fever, malaise, loss of appetite, diarrhoea, nausea, abdominal discomfort, dark-coloured urine and jaundice (a yellowing of the skin and whites of the eyes).
 Not everyone who is infected will have all of the symptoms.

-Adults have signs and symptoms of illness more often than children, and the severity of disease and mortality increases in older age groups.
+Adults have signs and symptoms of illness more often than children.
+The severity of disease and fatal outcomes are higher in older age groups.
 Infected children under 6 years of age do not usually experience noticeable symptoms, and only 10% develop jaundice.
 Among older children and adults, infection usually causes more severe symptoms, with jaundice occurring in more than 70% of cases.
 Hepatitis A sometimes relapses.
 The person who just recovered falls sick again with another acute episode.
 This is, however, followed by recovery.

 Who is at risk?

-Anyone who has not been vaccinated or previously infected can contract hepatitis A. In areas where the virus is widespread (high endemicity), most hepatitis A infections occur during early childhood.
+Anyone who has not been vaccinated or previously infected can get infected with hepatitis A virus.
+In areas where the virus is widespread (high endemicity), most hepatitis A infections occur during early childhood.
 Risk factors in intermediate and high endemicity areas include: